FridayOrtiz/Friday811.github.io/_posts/2023-05-05-STOP-INTERACTING.md

 Most of the time this is actually fine.
 There's no meaningful difference between downloading an installer off rustup.rs and giving them a shell.
 I'm trusting them to run code on my box either way.
-But if you're, say, running container in production there is a meaningful security difference between running an installer with a finite set of instructions and giving a third party service a shell.
+But if you're, say, running a container in production there is a meaningful security difference between running an installer with a finite set of instructions and giving a third party service a shell.

 Yes, you can still trust rustup.rs either way.
 But for your security team, from a behavioral perspective, running the installer by piping it into `sh` instead of running it off disk looks _exactly the same_ as an adversary popping a shell on your box with `nc`.
 Your adversaries know this, and they're laughing at you whenever you do it.

 Back in 2016 someone wrote a blog post about [detecting the use of `curl | bash` server